Sacramento State Hornets: Division II and Division III eras

+Move to Division I and FCS referendum

+In November 1986, then-university president Donald Gerth, influenced by an athletic advisory board study, announced a five-year plan to elevate the program to the Division I level.
+The announcement, which included a reinstatement of the Hornet tennis team, upheld a student election which doubled student-activity fees from $13 to $26 per semester in order to finance the move, providing a more than $175,000 boost into the athletic budget per semester.

+Then in 1995, following a reported $1.1 million deficit stemming from elevating the program up to the Division I-AA level (today known as FCS), Sacramento State students voted to raise their fees from $5 to $45 per semester to keep Hornet football, with 62 percent of voters supporting the increase.

-Move to FBS level sports
+Discussion of move to FBS level

-During 2010–2014 NCAA conference realignment, there was speculation that the Hornets' Athletic department would like to move the football team to the Football Bowl Subdivision (FBS) due to the population base of Sacramento (Ranked 20th largest in college sports), the (enrollment) size of the university and the attractiveness of recruiting in the Sac-Joaquin Section.
+During 2010–2014 NCAA conference realignment, there was speculation that the Hornets' Athletic department would like to move the football team to the Football Bowl Subdivision (FBS) due to the population base of Sacramento (ranked 20th-largest in college sports), the (enrollment) size of the university and the attractiveness of recruiting in the Sac-Joaquin Section.

 During realignment, the WAC had shown interest in adding Sacramento State as a member.
-To make the move to the FBS, the school needed to add an additional sport for women in order to meet the criteria of Title IX and also needed to fund a new sports complex for men's and women's basketball and volleyball because their arena was inadequate for FBS level sports and severely outdated (crowd capacity of 1012 persons).
+To make the move to the FBS, however, the school needed to add an additional sport for women in order to meet the criteria of Title IX, and also needed to fund a new sports complex for men's and women's basketball and volleyball because their arena was inadequate for FBS-level sports and severely outdated (with a crowd capacity of 1,012 people).
 Sacramento State was unable to fund a massive facility upgrade for their athletic facilities (including basketball/volleyball, football, baseball and softball among others) in order to move to the FBS due to economic reasons and resistance from students and faculty members because of increasing tuition and overall cost.
 To become an FBS member, the football program would have been required to have an attendance average of 15,000 each season and the athletic department needed to increase overall funds for their athletic programs.
-On June 6, 2011, Big Sky Commissioner Doug Fullerton announced that "We're in a better place than the WAC is.", marking an end of the athletic department's attempt to move to FBS level sports during that period.
+On June 6, 2011, Big Sky Commissioner Doug Fullerton announced that "We're in a better place than the WAC is," marking an end of fan and community attempts to move to FBS-level sports during that period.